BrownDogGadgets/3D-Printed-Parts/VEX-228-2536-Omni-Wheel-Adapter/README.md

 This is a LEGO compatible file that works as an adapter to allow for the [VEX 200mm Travel Omni-Directional Wheel](https://www.vexrobotics.com/228-2536.html) to work with LEGO Technic Axles.

-There is a 3mm version and a 4mm version.
-The 4mm version will fit snug, and the 3mm version will have a bit more play.
+There is a 4mm version and a 3mm version.
+The 4mm version will fit perfectly, and the 3mm version will have a bit more play.

 This file can be printed on a standard FFF (Fused Filament Fabrication) desktop printer.
 You may need support for this one depending on your printer, but you can try a print without support first to see if it works.